Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 }
 ````
 <br>
+the logo exists of the name of the company ("Hipper Theraputics") and some lines before and after it<br>

 ### navbar/admin_navbar.css
 In this file you will find all the code for the styling of the navbar.<br>